-Is it safe to order takeout during the pandemic?
+Is it safe to order take-out during the pandemic?

-Is it safe to order food via takeout or delivery?
+Is it safe to order food via take-out or delivery?

 Unlike some germs, there’s no indication the coronavirus can spread through food, according to the U.S. Food and Drug Administration.